DavidHickman/tnris.org/content/markdown/news/2015-07-08-new-features-for-data-download-and-data-catalog.md

 {{m.catalog_data_card('boundary/twdb-regional-water-planning-areas-rwpa')}}

-If you and your agency would like to be included in the Data Catalog, please [contact us](contact).
+[Contact Us](contact) to add your agency data to the TNRIS Data Catalog now.

 ## Dynamic Coverage Maps

 Building on the Data Catalog as well, we've incorporated dynamic coverage maps that provide an immediate idea of whether the dataset covers your desired area.

 <img class="img-responsive" alt="An animated demo of the dynamic coverage maps, showing HPIDS Bexar 2010 6in NC" src="{{m.link('static/images/updates/2015/new-features/coveragemap_demo.gif')}}">

-We hope that the new features meet the expectations of our dedicated users.
+We hope that these new features meet the expectations of our dedicated users.
 We welcome any [feedback and suggestions](contact) for how we can keep improving the site and continue to meet your needs.